Get directions to St. Vincent Healthcare's Emergency Room now!

 What should I bring to the ER?

 Getting you fast and accurate care is our primary goal.
-In order to do that, we need some important information from you, including: Make sure you bring the following with you when you come to our ER.
+In order to do that, we need some important information from you, including:

 - Emergency contact information